pablotocalini/Pablo-Tocalini/README.md

 - I’m currently learning **Bachelor of Information Technology Management (Systems)**

-- I'm very grateful to those who have dedicated their time and patience to help me progress in this world especially to @crudobaker
+- I'm very grateful to those who have dedicated their time and patience to help me progress in this world especially to [Leonardo Martín Crudo](https://github.com/crudobaker)

 - If you want to reach me **pablotocalini@gmail.com**